 - Use the “F6” key to jump to the table of contents.

-You can customize your experience by clicking on the icon of the T's in the upper right-hand corner of the screen.
+You can customize your experience by clicking on the Settings icon in the upper right-hand corner of the screen.

 Change the Zoom level by dragging the slider left and right.

-Flux mode changes the screen to a warmer color to prevent changes in your sleep cycle.
-Night mode switches the textbook to a dark mode to ease eye strain.
+Flux mode changes the screen to a warmer color to reduce eye strain.
+Dark mode inverts the colors to white on black to reduce eye strain when reading in low light.
 You can also change the text and background colors to whatever you want by selecting Custom colors.
 You can only have one selected at a time.